oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 1. Locate the **Alarms** region at the top right of the Enterprise Summary.

-	Stack Monitoring provides quick access to all open alarms on your monitored resources.
+	Stack Monitoring provides quick access to all open alarms, allowing you to quickly identify if any problems exist within your monitored resources.
 The **Alarms** region provides a total count of open alarms, as well as a count of alarms by severity.
 Clicking on a count of alarms invokes a slide-out.
 The slide-out provides greater details of the open alarms and is filtered by the severity count selected.

 	Let's review the open alarms.
 Begin by clicking the **Total** count of open alarms, in the **Alarms** region.